 We estimate that the financial impact is low because at IFF we use less than 0.1 percent of the palm oil and palm kernel oil produced worldwide, and we are one of many players in the palm supply chain.
 Therefore this would be more of a strategic impact as we manage our supply chain.
 Palm oil (PO) and Palm Kernel Oil (PKO) and derivatives represent 1-5% of our revenue.
-The range of financial impact is calculated by taking 0.1% of 1-5% of our revenue coming from palm oil.
+The range of financial impact is calculated by taking 0.1% of 1-5% of our annual revenue from palm oil.
+In 2020, IFF's annual revenue is 5,084,239,000 USD.